 My Own Career Trajectory

 After 15 years in corporate human resources, I started Workplace Solutions (1998) as a solution to my own career issue: the need for more balance and flexibility in my professional and family lives.
-I’m a natural entrepreneur and successfully transitioned my HR career at Verizon (GTE) to start-up Workplace Solutions, a human resources consulting practice.
-My consulting practice was supported by anchor clients such as Verizon (GTE), Bell South International, Coca-Cola Refreshments, and Florida Progress.
+I’m a natural entrepreneur and successfully transitioned my HR career at Verizon to start-up Workplace Solutions, a human resources consulting practice supported by anchor clients such as Verizon, Bell South International and Coca-Cola Enterprises.
 Nine years later, I grew restless with HR consulting and began to investigate another direction.

 At 48, I made a pivotal turn in my career trajectory.
 I commuted from Tampa to Philadelphia to attend the University of Pennsylvania’s Master of Applied Positive Psychology Program.
-I made this investment of time and money because I wanted to study under Martin Seligman and his colleagues at Penn.
-Simply put, my studies at Penn focused on answering a philosophical question, “What makes life worthwhile?”
-We examined subjects related to positive emotions, relationships, meaning, achievement, vitality, purpose, and the benefits of being a part of something bigger than ourselves.
-I combined my studies at Penn with my practical business knowledge and enhanced my consulting practice to include coaching methods and approaches.
-I help people make career decisions and achieve career goals.
-Typical topics are:
+My studies at Penn focused on answering the question, “What makes life worthwhile?”
+We examined subjects related to positive emotions, relationships, meaning, achievement, vitality and the benefits of being a part of something bigger than ourselves.
+I expanded my career path combining my Master of Applied Positive Psychology degree with my HR experience and grew my consulting practice to include career and leadership coaching.

 - Certified – Senior Human Resource Professional (SPHR)